tlimato/Quake-III-Fast-Inverse-Square/README.md

   i  = * ( long * ) &y;                       // evil floating point bit level hacking
 ```
 The first thing we need to understand is the bit representation of a floating point number. {Computer Organization, Digital System Design, C}
-In C, the long data type is 32 bits structured into the following style of four 8 bit sections.
+In C, the long data type is 32 bits structured into the following style of four 8-bit sections.
 '''
 00000000 00000000 00000000 00000000
 '''